-- Design: The design phase translates the knowledge, skills or performance requirements identified in the analysis phase into performance oriented learning objectives.
-Learning objectives define a measurable performance (behavior) that learners will demonstrate when successfully completing a learning activity.
+The design phase translates the knowledge, skills or performance requirements, identified in the analysis phase, into performance (learning objectives).
+Learning objectives represent the measurable performance behaviors that learners will be able to demonstrate when successfully completing a learning activity.

 What do instructional Designers do?

 Overall an instructional designer identifies the skills, knowledge and the attitude gaps of a targeted audience and helpscreate select and suggest learning experiences that close this gap.